Menu

 What to expect in Reception

 The children have two P.E. sessions each week, so please make sure the children have had their earrings removed on those days.
-These will be on a Tuesday and Thursday.
+These will be on a Monday and Wednesday.

 All children learn at different rates so we differentiate our experiences so that everyone can learn effectively.
 Parents/Carers will be sent a dojo link so they can see weekly updates and photos of what the children are currently learning and experiencing.
 Always helpful when a child replies ‘we just played’, to a question about their day!